lucianpls/QB3/performance/performance.md

 still very fast and produces most of the size reduction.
 Applying a higher effort level entropy coding does not increase the savings over the lower effort in most cases.

-At the other extreme, like any lossless compression, QB3 compression is poor for noisy, high contrast images.
+At the other extreme, like any lossless compression, QB3 compression is poor for noisy and high contrast images.
-In some cases QB ends up expanding the data, and then reverting to storing the raw input as is.
+In some cases the QB3 algorithm ends up expanding the data slightly, then reverting to storing the raw input as is.
 There are also other image datasets, many of which have different characteristics than the CID22 dataset used here.
 For example the Kodak image set, which is a set of 24 natural images, slightly larger than the CID22 images.
 QB3 compresses better than PNG for each and every image in the Kodak set.
 Another image